Welcome to Lone Peak's Counseling Center

-- PRE-REGISTRATION MEETINGS for incoming sophomores and parents will be held at TMS on April 16 and at MRJH on April 17.
-Evening pre-registration meetings will be at Lone Peak on Wednesday, April 23 with a session at 4:30 and at 6:00 pm.
-Information will be emailed to families.
-If you do not get the email in April, please call Lone Peak's counseling office.
+- PRE-REGISTRATION MEETINGS for incoming sophomores and parents will be held at TMS on April 16 and at MRJH on April 15 at 9:40 a.m. in the auditorium.
+If you cannot attend during the day, evening pre-registration meetings will be held at Lone Peak on Wednesday, April 22 with a session at 4:30 and another at 6:00 pm.

 The following TABS contain information that will help you prepare to register.